Skip to content

 it "lists all notes" do

-client.post("/api/notes", { title: "Note 1", content: "Content 1" })
+client.post("/api/notes", json: { title: "Note 1", content: "Content 1" })

-client.post("/api/notes", { title: "Note 2", content: "Content 2" })
+client.post("/api/notes", json: { title: "Note 2", content: "Content 2" })

-result = client.get("/api/notes")
+resp = client.get("/api/notes")

 end

-it "gets a note by ID" do
+it "gets a note by id" do

-created = client.post("/api/notes", { title: "Find Me", content: "Here I am" })
+created = client.post("/api/notes", json: { title: "Find Me", content: "Here I am" })

 id = created.json["id"]

-result = client.get("/api/notes/#{id}")
+resp = client.get("/api/notes/#{id}")

 end

-it "returns 404 for non-existent note" do
+it "returns 404 for a non-existent note" do

-result = client.get("/api/notes/99999")
+resp = client.get("/api/notes/99999")

 end